Petasites japonicus

-Petasites japonicus, also known as butterbur, giant butterbur, great butterbur and sweet-coltsfoot, is an herbaceous perennial plant in the family Asteraceae.
+Petasites japonicus, also known as butterbur, giant butterbur, great butterbur, fuki and sweet-coltsfoot, is an herbaceous perennial plant in the family Asteraceae.
 It is native to China, Japan, Korea and Sakhalin and introduced in Europe and North America.
 It was introduced to southern British Columbia in Canada by Japanese migrants.

 It is dioecious, with male and female flowers produced on separate individuals.
 Occasionally, morphologically hermaphroditic (but functionally sterile) flowers exist.

 Culinary usage

 The traditional preparation method for this vegetable involves pre-treating with ash or baking soda and soaking in water to remove harshness (astringency), which is a technique known as (灰汁抜き, aku-nuki).
 The shoot can be chopped and stir fried with miso to make fuki-miso which is eaten as a relish thinly spread over hot rice at meals.
 The bulb-like shoots are also picked fresh and fried as tempura.
 In Korea, it is steamed or boiled and then pressed to remove water.
 Sesame oil or perilla oil is added in order to make namul.